petroleumjelliffe/ghostcar/README.md

 2. update all ruby dependencies
 3. make sure the mysql.sock points to MAMP.
 See [this article](http://fischerlaender.de/apple-mac/mac-os-x-trouble-with-mamp-mysql)

-## Ghostcar app
-1. set up MYSQL db named ghostcar_development on MAMP
-2. create user and assign permissions
-3. update the config.yml
-  * use the new  Username and password
-  * add host: localhost
-  * add: socket: [MAMP socket location]
-4. update the foursquare_creds.rb file to use your Foursquare app's API key and secret

 ## Create Foursquare App